Guidance for the new physical preparation coach – Respect & research

 In 1999 I wrote the first edition of the book ‘So You Want to Become a Physical Preparation Coach’.
 It was the first and only book of it’s kind at the time offering professional and business guidance to physical preparation coaches.
 Twenty years later this guidance is as relevant as it was then.
 However little advancements have occurred in the ensuing 20 years in the professional practices in our industry – physical preparation.
-Here is a series of unsolicited, free ‘tips’ guiding those who cup has enough space in to absorb them.

-Now I belief respect needs to be earned, and more years in the industry does not equate or guarantee competency.
+Now I believe respect needs to be earned, and more years in the industry does not equate or guarantee competency.
 But what it does do is allow a young, inexperienced professional the opportunity to study the track record of the more experienced person, and at the very minimum communicate with them with respect to what they have learnt about their professional journey.

-I just got off the phone with a young ‘high performance coach’.
+I just got off the phone with a young ‘high-performance coach’.
 I recently was hired by an athlete form within a team he is employed to service, and he had respectively asked me to call him.
 So I did.
 When he asked me to outline what training I was doing in the various physical qualities, I asked a few key questions.

 How many years have you been in the industry?
 A year or two.
 Right.